-In response to the documented dangers of large numbers of drivers operating a vehicle while using cell phones and other electronics, most states are enacting distracted driving laws.
-In July 2017 the state of Washington enacted a distracted driving law called DUI-E Washington – ‘driving under the influence of electronics’.
-It is the first law of its kind equating the danger of using electronic devices while driving with the risks of driving under the influence of alcohol or drugs.
-Violations of the DUI-E Washington law are reportable.
-Depending on your existing driving record, a DUI-E ticket could subject you to license suspension, and the need to purchase SR22 insurance to reinstate your driving privileges.
+The law is also known as the Washington Hands Free Law, and is the first law of its kind in the country.
+It regards the risk of using electronic devices while driving to be the same as driving under the influence of alcohol or drugs.
+Violations of the DUI-E Washington law are subject to being reported.
+Depending on your existing driving record, a DUI-E ticket could result in license suspension.
+This would require you to buy SR22 insurance to reinstate your driving privileges.

 What is prohibited under the DUI-E Washington law?

 The Washington distracted driving law considers the following to be primary offenses while operating a motor vehicle, which means an officer can pull you over if you’re observed doing the following:

 - Using hand-held cell phones, laptops, games or other hand-held devices, even if stopped in traffic, at a stop sign or traffic light.

 - Using phones to send or receive text messages (texting and driving), photos or data, or to take pictures.

 - Watching movies or videos on built-in vehicle screens.

 What is allowed under the Washington distracted driving law?

 The following use of cell phones and other electronics are allowed under Washington’s DUI-E law: